 This option will count towards the Attendance History Truancy count which is used for CALPADS Attendance extracts.

-- Temporarily Not Enrolled - used for students temporarily not enrolled, examples are for incarceration or emergency foster placement.
+- Temporarily Not Enrolled - used for students temporarily not enrolled, examples are for incarceration, emergency foster placement, or missing a required immunization.
 This flag will allow schools to mark students that have left the school for a short period of time as “not enrolled” for those days.
 Schools will not need to inactivate the student and risk losing their classes, nor will they need to use an unverified absence code for those days which may inaccurately categorize the student as truant.
 The number of days the student is enrolled will be reduced by the number of Temporarily Not Enrolled attendance codes he has.
 Note: Will be used with the CALPADS STAS Extract.
 Full support system-wide for this option will be added over the coming months.

 Note: if the Temporarily Not Enrolled absence code is used for a student who will be enrolled short-term in a court facility or school or Juvenile Hall, the student's length of enrollment in the other school should be monitored.
 If their enrollment at the other school exceeds 30 days, their enrollment status at that school will be changed to Primary Enrollment.
 At that point, to avoid a CALPADS CCE (Concurrent Enrollment) error, your school should exit the student's enrollment with an appropriate Leave code, on their last day of attendance at your school.
 If the student is enrolled at the court facility or school for less than 30 days, the student does not need to be exited from enrollment at your school and the Temporarily Not Enrolled absence code will not cause a CCE.